This story was originally published in August 2018.

-On Wednesday, I called Rick LaFlamme, the landowner relations specialist for the Maine Warden Service, and asked him if he had any hints for hunters or recreationists seeking to gain permission to access land they don’t own.
+I spoke to Rick LaFlamme, the landowner relations specialist for the Maine Warden Service, and asked him if he had any hints for hunters or recreationists seeking to gain permission to access land they don’t own.

 The most important thing to avoid: Don’t show up at the last minute — the evening before opening day of deer season, for instance — and expect to get the answer you’re hoping for, he said.